Home > Blog >

 AGCs are typically more affordable than larger automated guided vehicles and are often deployed in phases.

 Collaborative robots are designed to work alongside humans in shared spaces, assisting with picking tasks, packing process steps, or light assembly.
 These autonomous robots use advanced sensors and force‑limiting technology to work alongside humans without full safety cages.
+As part of a modern logistics automation system, cobots help bridge the gap between fully manual operations and fully automated facilities.

 Key features